 As the moving in day approaches you will need to start planning in advance to make sure everything goes smoothly.
 If you require any advice we are happy to help.
 Below are a few of the more important things you need to remember to do:

 Four weeks before completion

 Contact your utility companies and let them know that you are moving.
 They will arrange to have the meter read on, or about, the day you intend to move out.
 You don’t need to worry about the supplies to your new Story Home as we will have everything in hand.
 You will however, need to arrange to have your new telephone line connected.

-Story Homes will insure your new home up to legal completion; after this date you must arrange insurance of the property.
+Story Homes will ensure your new home up to legal completion; after this date you must arrange insurance of the property.
 Please ensure that your insurances are arranged in good time and come into effect on the completion date.
-You will also need to insure the contents of your new home from this date.
+You will also need to ensure the contents of your new home from this date.
 Unfortunately, due to insurance reasons, you will not be allowed to store any property in your new home before the legal completion date.

 Notice to a landlord